F-Stack/f-stack/dpdk/doc/guides/cryptodevs/qat.rst

 Note:

-* Please note that due to security issues, the usage of older DPDK igb-uio driver is not recommended.
+* Please note that due to security issues, the usage of older DPDK igb_uio driver is not recommended.
 This document shows how to use the more secure vfio-pci driver.
 * If QAT fails to bind to vfio-pci on Linux kernel 5.9+, please see the